So I caught Covid-19, Delta release. A diary.

 Saturday, January 1

 The cough had almost completely subsided, and my sense of smell was estimated to be 60% restored.
 That was some good news on New Year’s morning.
 Besides that, nothing exciting happened anymore: The day consisted of delicious food, Minecraft, streams, and podcasts.
-Basically, just random tasks to kill time until the end of quarantine.
+Just do random tasks to kill time until the end of quarantine.
 Oh, and there was another colorful sunset, like light on the horizon that promises the end of the wait.

 Sunday, January 2

 Two more days before I’ll start working on the web presence of gamescom now 2022 in my home office.
-As in 2021, I and my team will have to define the vision of the digital fair, think about this year’s products and features, create the platform’s design and finally realize the project.
+In 2021, I and my team will have to define the vision of the digital fair, think about this year’s products and features, create the platform’s design and finally realize the project.
 I’m looking forward to it because I put a bunch of creativity, heart, soul, and passion into this project in 2021 and felt enthusiasm, joy, and fun because of its subject.
 It’s neat that Covid-19 probably won’t throw a wrench in my plans this year.
 I’m double-vaccinated and recovered and will be picking up my well-deserved booster shot soon.
 Later this day, a neighbor hung a French yeast plait along with a greeting on our door to sweeten our quarantine time with it.
 Which was unexpectedly kind since we have not yet had any contact with our neighbors.
 Yummy!
 Besides, there was nothing else to report.
 This must be the most boring Covid-19 diary ever.

 Monday, January 3

 Breaking news: According to the local People’s Committee, our quarantine will end tomorrow, January 4.
-My boyfriend will be allowed to go back to school early in the morning, and I’ll go for a walk, catching girls… er, Pokémon and shopping.
-Plus, there are a few parties full of tasteful food and beer waiting for us.
+My boyfriend will be allowed to go back to school early in the morning, and I’ll go for a walk, catch girls… er, Pokémon and shopping.
+Plus, there are a few parties full of tasty food and beer waiting for us.
 I was very, very happy!
 This news was the perfect way to start this last quarantine day, with ice-cold Pepsi Zero, black coffee and cookies for breakfast – and a daily dose of architecture blogs.
 The day itself was spent again in Minecraft and with all sorts of goodies cooked by my boyfriend aka “I’ve prepared us a little something”.
 Oh, and with Tinder.
 Speaking of, it seemed that I made a direct hit.
 I found a soulmate who seemed to have strikingly similar life experiences and traits to mine.
-That’s exciting – 2022’s gonna be the year of intense dating ??
+That’s exciting – 2022’s gonna be the year of intense dating.